VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Method

-\subsubsection{Statistic embedding of a codeword}
+\subsubsection{Statistic Embedding of a Codeword}

-The VT code corrects IDS errors using redundancy information based on joint symbol-position constraints, as described in \cref{eqn:vtformula} and section VT encoder .
+The VT code corrects IDS errors using redundancy information based on joint symbol-position constraints, as described in~\Cref{eqn:vtformula} and \Cref{sec:vtencoder}.
 Motivated by this, the joint statistics of position and symbol are embedded as part of the final codeword embedding.